 Modelling of factors and microbiome composition

-We compared the influence of freshwater insect taxonomy (orders, family, and genus), functional feeding groups, and NEON sites on beta diversity measures of associated gut microbiomes.
-To do this, we used intercept-only random effects models with the response variable (Bray-Curtis distance) as a measure of diversity.
-Each model contained an intercept and three varying intercepts (insect order, functional feeding group, and NEON site).
+We compared the influence of freshwater insect taxonomy (orders, family, and genus), functional feeding groups, and NEON sites on beta diversity of associated gut microbiomes.
+To do this, we used intercept-only random effects models with the response variable (Bray-Curtis distance) as a measure of diversity and a Beta likelihood with a logit link.
+Each model contained an intercept and three varying intercepts (insect order, functional feeding group, and NEON site), also known as random effects (McElreath 2020).
+The structure of the model is as follows:

+yi~Betaμ∙φ, 1-μ∙φ

+logitμ= α+ αFamily+ αGenus+ αFFG+ αSite

+α ~ Normal(0, 1)

+αFamily, Genus, FFG, site ~ Normal0, σFamily, Genus, FFG, site

+σFamily, Genus, FFG, site ~ Exponential(0.5)

+φ ~ Gamma(0.01, 0.01)

+Where yi is the Bray-Curtis value of the ith observation arising form a Beta distribution with parameters alpha = μ∙φ and beta = (1-μ)∙φ.
+In this parameterization, the mean is the primary target of inference and is represented by μ, while φ is a scalar.
+Priors for each parameter were chosen using prior predictive simulation (Wesner and Pomeranz 2021) and are justified in the Supplemental Information.

-There are several advantages to this modeling approach as described in Dietze (Dietze, 2017).
-First, by comparing the standard deviation of the varying intercepts, we can identify which variable is contributing the most to sample variation.
-The variables that contribute the most to sample variation are also the variables that are likely to be most profitable for explaining the insect microbiome in future investigations.
-Second, from these models, we can also predict the diversity of the gut microbiomes at each level (e.g., for each species or each stream or each functional feeding group).
-Third, predictions at individual levels are less sensitive to outliers due to shrinkage as a result of partial pooling (Efron and Morris, 1977).
-Fourth, the varying intercepts allow predictions, with proper uncertainty, of the microbiomes insects, sites or functional groups that are not currently in our dataset (McElreath Richard, 2020).
+There are several advantages to this modeling approach (Dietze, 2017).
+First, the varying intercepts use partial pooling to pull each group mean (i.e., mean of individual orders or FFG’s or sites, etc.) toward the global mean.
+That provides conservative estimates of Bray-Curtis values for each group because the amount of pooling is determined by the amount of data in each group.
+In other words, it provides a correction for outliers such that groups with few data points are treated skeptically and pulled more strongly towards the overall mean (Efron and Morris, 1977).
+This is especially important for data like ours with relatively low replication within each group, helping to prevent spurious conclusions.
+Second, the residual variance of the grand mean of Bray-Curtis dissimilarity is partitioned among the varying intercepts.
+This allows us to identify the variables that contribute most of the variation in beta diversity, and these in turn are likely to be the best variables to focus on in future studies.
+Third, from these models, we can predict the diversity of the gut microbiomes at each level (e.g., for each species or each stream or each functional feeding group).
+Fourth, the varying intercepts allow predictions, with proper uncertainty, of the microbiomes of insects that are not currently in our dataset (McElreath Richard, 2020).
 Finally, the use of varying intercepts automatically adjusts for unbalanced data so that no single sample dominates the inference.
-The “generalized” part of these models is through the choice of likelihood.
-In these models, we used either Beta or Gamma likelihoods, because the data were either restricted to the 0-1 range (e.g., Bray-Curtis).
-This approach differs somewhat from the common approach of transforming data to fit assumptions of Gaussian likelihood (i.e., continuous values from negative to positive infinity).
-Because our data cannot take on values that are negative, rather than transforming them, we simply use a different likelihood with support for the data.
-The advantage of this approach is that the predictions of our model are on the scale of the measured outcome, and the model predictions are also not impacted by Jensen’s inequality.

-The structure of each model is relatively simple, given by: TBD

-We fit these models using Bayesian inference with Stan via Brms.
-Posteriors were explored with Hamiltonion Monte Carlo (No-U-Turn sampler).
-MORE…TBD.
+We fit the model using Bayesian inference in R version 4.2.0 (R Core Team 2022) with the brms package (Bürkner 2017).
+Posteriors were explored in rstan (Stan Development Team 2022) with Hamiltonion Monte Carlo (No-U-Turn sampler).
+We used 4 chains with 2000 iterations each and the first 1000 discarded as warmup.
+Model convergence was checked by ensuring that all R-hats were <1.1 and by visually assessing the chains for mixing.

 Results